SamuelRuban1996/YouTube-Data-Harvesting-and-Warehousing/README.md

 5. Configure the application:
 - Replace Enter your image path in the code with the path to your background image.
 - Replace Enter your API key here with your actual YouTube Data API key.
-- Replace the database connection string in the create_engine_and_session() function with your username and password.
+- Replace the database connection string in the create_engine_and_session() function with your username,password,host and database name.

 ## Usage